Kids Guide to Mountain Bike Racing

-Cross Country Mountain Biking is one of the exciting sports to watch at Tokyo, but what is it, what are the rules, and what bikes do they ride?
+Cross Country (XC) Mountain Biking is one of the most exciting sports to watch at the Commonwealth Games 2022, but what is it, what are the rules, and what bikes do they ride?

 Kids Guide to Mountain Biking

 Mountain bike Cross-country (MTB XC) is a form of mountain bike racing on a looped course that includes a variety of terrain such as singletrack, double-track, tarmac and gravel with a variety of technical features.

 Outside, usually with a mix of woodland and open arena.